 Some years ago, I was asked to look at a problem of dampness within a Grade II* listed pub.
-Upon inspection I realised there was active death watch beetle and clearly problems far worse than just dampness.
-Some of the cracking at first floor level appeared recent.
+Upon inspection, I realised there was active death watch beetle and clearly problems far worse than just dampness.
+Some of the cracking at first-floor level appeared recent.

-I asked the contactors to carefully remove the cement render from the timber frame so that we could investigate.
+I asked the contractors to carefully remove the cement render from the timber frame so that we could investigate.
 When I returned the next day, the builders had only removed a very small part.
-Upon enquiring why, they informed me that the building had moved.
+Upon enquiring why they informed me that the building had moved.
 It turned out that the render was the structural element of the wall because the frame behind had deteriorated to such an extent that it was no longer able to support the loads above it.

 This was an extreme example of where rot and infestation resulted in movement, but of course failure to maintain a building is likely to result in various problems and one result of this could be movement if rot and/or infestation cause deterioration to timbers.

 Over the years I have come across many Georgian and Victorian buildings with internal timber partitioning where alterations had created problems.
-The belief of some homeowners was that because the internal partitions were timber, they could not be load bearing.
-This was in fact wrong because with many of these buildings the whole of the interior is timber construction and much of it does provide load bearing support for the floors and roof above.
+The belief of some homeowners was that because the internal partitions were timber, they could not be load-bearing.
+This was in fact wrong because with many of these buildings the whole of the interior is timber construction and much of it does provide load-bearing support for the floors and roof above.
 In some instances, principal areas of bracing within the framing had been removed and movement had occurred above.
-Such matters are simply where the alterations were ill considered and poorly executed with inadequate allowance for re-distributing load paths.
+Such matters are simply where the alterations were ill-considered and poorly executed with inadequate allowance for re-distributing load paths.

 A few years back, I was asked to investigate a problem of bulging to a wall that had been identified by a mortgage valuer as a serious problem.
 The building dated back to the late mediaeval period and had started life as a mediaeval hall house with no chimney or upper floor.
-Within a few minutes of entering the property I had realised what had happened.
+Within a few minutes of entering the property, I had realised what had happened.
 When the chimney and upper floor had been inserted some years after the house had been built, some of the principal members of the original hall house frame had been cut away.
 This resulted in lateral movement and hence the bulging.
 Nonetheless, it is quite likely that the builders undertaking the work at the time realised their mistake very quickly because where the floor had been inserted it followed the bulge precisely and in fact the floor was now providing the required lateral restraint for the building.

-In that instance I was able to determine that the movements had occurred several hundred years before and was not an ongoing problem.
+In that instance, I was able to determine that the movements had occurred several hundred years before and was not an ongoing problem.

 It does however highlight the fact that alterations can have a significant impact on a building and any changes need to be very carefully considered.
 Where cracking and movement occurs to a building that has been altered one needs to consider what took place and whether that might be the cause of the present problems.